PBeamA/Resources/LaTeX/Templates/Checklist.md

   - [ ] Check quotation marks: ` vs '.
   - [ ] Avoid spamming Enter to start a new page.
 LaTeX: \pagebreak.
 MSWord: Ctrl + Enter.
   - [ ] Have consistent fonts and font sizes.
+  - [ ] In MSWord use the spell checker: F7.
 - [ ] Math
   - [ ] Equations/formulas should be connected to the text and have appropriate punctuation.
   - [ ] Brackets/Parentheses/Braces should be correctly sized (using ''\left'' and ''\right'' -- for LaTeX)